-- ec is the C-node structure previously initiated by a call to ei_connect_init() or ei_connect_xinit(). - fd is an open descriptor to an Erlang connection. - timeout is the maximum time (in milliseconds) to wait for results.
-Specify ERL_NO_TIMEOUT to wait forever. ei_rpc() waits infinitely for the answer, that is, the call will never time out. - mod is the name of the module containing the function to be run on the remote node. - fun is the name of the function to run. - argbuf is a pointer to a buffer with an encoded Erlang list, without a version magic number, containing the arguments to be passed to the function. - argbuflen is the length of the buffer containing the encoded Erlang list.

-- msg is structure of type erlang_msg and contains information on the message received.
+- cc is the C-node structure previously initiated by a call to ei_connect_init() or ei_connect_xinit(). - fd is an open descriptor to an Erlang connection.

+- timeout is the maximum time (in milliseconds) to wait for results.
+Specify ERL_NO_TIMEOUT to wait forever. ei_rpc() waits infinitely for the answer, that is, the call will never time out. - mod is the name of the module containing the function to be run on the remote node. - fun is the name of the function to run. - argbuf is a pointer to a buffer with an encoded Erlang list, without a version magic number, containing the arguments to be passed to the function. - argbuflen is the length of the buffer containing the encoded Erlang list. - msg is structure of type erlang_msg and contains information on the message received.
 For a description of the erlang_msg format, see ei_receive_msg. - x points to the dynamic buffer that receives the result.
 For ei_rpc() this is the result without the version magic number.
-For ei_rpc_from() the result returns a version magic number and a 2-tuple {rex,Reply}.
+For an ei_rpc_from() call the result consists of a version magic number and a 2-tuple.
+The 2-tuple can be in one of the following two forms:

+{rex,Reply}